panchanandevops/Flask-CRUD-API/README.md

 # Next-flask-crud-app

-docker pull k8s.gcr.io/ingress-nginx/controller:v1.10.1
-minikube image load k8s.gcr.io/ingress-nginx/controller:v1.10.1

-Sure!
 Here are the curl commands for each operation.

 ### 1. Get All Users